Four Bridges Traveling Permaculture Institute is developing projects to support indigenous communities around the globe.

 She is dedicating her life to researching and educating the world on the importance of sustainable living, and the perils of GMO’s.
 Ms. Ramirez currently lives in the Bay Area.

 Youth Board Member – Daniel Tewarion:ni Mapp Daniel is a young Mohawk man from Kahnawake Mohawk Territory.
-He was brought up with the basic principles of traditional growing methods, including the Three Sisters companion planting method.
-He serves as the farm manager of Four Bridges’ educational farm in Santa Cruz, New Mexico, where he specializes in cultivating our Sacred Gardens Project.
+He was brought up with the basic principles of traditional growing methods, including the Three anager of Four Bridges’ educational farm in Santa Cruz, New Mexico, where he specializes in cultivating our Sacred Gardens Project.

 Indigenous Affiliation: Mohawks of Kahnawake

 Executive Director: Lorraine Kahneratokwas Gray has a diverse background, beginning with a Masters in Project Management.
-She has been working in the area of traditional agricultural revival for the last 12 years.
-She was honored to be a member of the Native Delegation to Terra Madre 2006 and 2010, in Turin, Italy.
-Honored for her work in the Mohawk community of Akwesasne, New York, Gray co-founded Kanenhi:io Ionkwaienthonhakie (We Are Planting Good Seeds), which built a substantial community greenhouse, established a community farmers’ market on the reservation, and supports community gardens, and individual family farms.
-Gray is now living in the South West, and is the Conference Coordinator for the Traditional Agriculture & Sustainable Living Conference.
+She has been working in the area of traditional agricultural revival for the last 20 years.
+She was honored to be a member of the Native Delegation to Terra Madre 2006, 2010, 2014, 2016, and 2018 in Turin, Italy.
+Working with Winona LaDuke and others, she helped to develop the Slow Food Turtle Island Association.
+Gray co-founded Kanenhi:io Ionkwaienthonhakie (We Are Planting Good Seeds), which built a substantial community greenhouse, established a community farmers’ market on the Akwesasne Mohawk reservation, and supports community gardens, and individual family farms.
+Gray is now living in New Mexico, and manages programs on the farm and in various parts of the world.
+She is an activist in women’s rights and environmental issues and spent time at Standing Rock fighting the advances of the pipeline construction.

 Indigenous Affiliation: Mohawks, Kahnawake